Default Font Size Icon

 2. An opportunity to explain the party's view of the matter.

-3. The conduct review officer shall serve an initial decision upon both the respondent and the student conduct officer within 10 days of the completion of the informal hearing.
+3. The conduct review officer shall serve an initial decision upon both the respondent and the student conduct officer within 10 calendar days of the completion of the informal hearing.
 The initial decision shall contain a brief written statement of the reasons for the decision and information about how to seek administrative review of the initial decision.
-If no request for review is filed within 10 days of service of the initial decision, the initial decision shall be deemed the final decision.
+If no request for review is filed within 21 days of service of the initial decision, the initial decision shall be deemed the final decision.

 4. In cases involving allegations of sexual misconduct, the conduct review officer, on the same date as the initial decision is served on the respondent, will serve a written notice upon the complainant informing the complainant whether the allegations of sexual misconduct were found to have merit and describing any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant's protection.
 The notice will also inform the complainant of their appeal rights.
-See APPENDIX A - Supplemental Title IX Student Conduct Procedures.

 K. BRIEF ADJUDICATIVE PROCEEDINGS – REVIEW OF INITIAL DECISION